davygravy/AirPrint-on-Entware/README.md

 AirPrint emulation on Entware with fewer hiccups

 This intends to be a predictable, no-surprises, quick-starting, no-mess, no-fuss and relatively painless way to get AirPrint emulation working on any capable Entware equipped router or other device.
-I've tested it extensively on my TomatoUSB and MerlinWRT mipsel/mipselsf routers.
-I have not tested it on ARM or other devices.
+I've tested it extensively on my TomatoUSB/FreshTomato and MerlinWRT mipsel/mipselsf routers.
+It works with both ARM and mipselsf-k2.6.
+I have not tested it on the newer mipselsf-k3.4 devices, since I don't have one.

 A main goal was to make AirPrint emulation work out-of-the-box.
 The package set is probably the most minimal that will support Airprint out-of-the-box.
 For my part, I can only see one reason to install CUPS on a router:  AirPrint!
 I set it up with regard keeping the packages as small as possible.
 I wanted it to work right away, and not have to compile another component, adjust, mess around, etc.